North Parramatta

 An assessment of population growth drivers in North Parramatta reveals an overall ranking slightly below national averages considering recent, and medium term trends

 As of Feb 2026, the estimated population of North Parramatta is around 12,667.
 This reflects an increase of 603 people since the 2021 Census, which reported a population of 12,064.
-The current resident population estimate of 12,618 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2024 and an additional 49 validated new addresses since the Census date.
-This results in a population density ratio of 2,403 persons per square kilometer, placing North Parramatta in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 5.0% growth since census is within 2.8 percentage points of the state (7.8%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 83.0% of overall population gains during recent periods, driving primary growth in North Parramatta's population.
+The change was inferred from AreaSearch's estimate of 12,618 residents following examination of ABS data released in June 2024, along with 49 validated new addresses since the Census date.
+This results in a density ratio of 2,403 persons per square kilometer, placing North Parramatta in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth rate of 5.0% since the census is within 2.8 percentage points of the state's growth rate of 7.8%.
+Overseas migration contributed approximately 83.0% of overall population gains during recent periods in North Parramatta.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, North Parramatta is forecasted to increase by 4,133 persons to 2041, reflecting a total increase of 31.1% over the 17-year period.
+Based on aggregated SA2-level projections, North Parramatta is forecasted to experience significant population growth, increasing by 4,128 persons to reach a total of 16,795 by the year 2041.
+This reflects an overall increase of 32.2% over the 17-year period.

 Frequently Asked Questions - Population